apache/tvm/docs/langref/relay_pattern.rst

         pat.match(out)

 The next example is matching a constant node regarding its values.
-This is useful to check if a specific parameter in a subgraph has been bind or not.
+This is useful to check if a specific parameter in a subgraph has been bound or not.

 .. code-block:: python